The University of Bremen is particularly strong in these five key research areas.

 Knowledge and Technology Transfer

-Research and teaching at the University of Bremen are not an end in themselves.
-They aim to serve the welfare of society in general.
-The University of Bremen promotes the transfer of ideas, research results and people from the University to business and society.
+The University of Bremen places particular significant on the transfer of ideas, research results, and people from the University to business and society.
 It sees itself as the innovation engine of the region.

 more